Israel says 'no' to Middle East peace conference in Paris

 "(They) told the French envoy in a clear and unequivocal manner that Israel's position to promote the peace process and reach an agreement will only come through direct negotiations between Israel and the Palestinian Authority," Netanyahu's office said in a statement.

-There was no immediate comment from Vimont but the French foreign ministry said it still planned to hold the conference before the end of the year.
+Vimont, who later met Palestinian officials for talks in Ramallah, made no comment following the discussions but the French foreign ministry has said it still plans to hold the conference before the end of the year.

+Saeb Erekat, a senior Palestinian official, said Vimont had made clear at the meeting that France would issue invitations to the conference in December.

+Nabil Abu Rdainah, a spokesman for Palestinian President Mahmoud Abbas said: "We are in favor of holding the conference and we welcome it regardless of whether Israel participates or not."

 France has repeatedly tried to breathe new life into the peace process this year, holding a preliminary conference in June where the United Nations, European Union, United States and major Arab countries gathered to discuss proposals without the Israelis or Palestinians present.